Service Organization Control (SOC) Reporting

 Tracking the Controls You Provide to Your Clients

 Cherry Bekaert deploys an experienced team of CPAs, Certified Information Systems Auditors (CISA) and Certified Information Technology Professionals (CITP) in conducting SOC 1, SOC 2 and SOC 3 audits for service organizations across a wide span of industries.
-Whether you are embarking on your first SOC report and are interested in a Readiness Assessment or have received SAS 70s and subsequent SSAE16 audit reports for years, our professionals can help.
+Whether you are embarking on your first SOC report and are interested in a Readiness Assessment followed by a SOC audit or have received SAS 70s and subsequent SSAE16 audit reports for years, our professionals can help.